shangar21/anime_upscaler/readme.md

 # anime upscaler

-My usage of [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to upscale anime, I hope to use this on a proper GPU cuz doing this on CPU is completely shit 😂.
+My usage of [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) to upscale anime, I hope to use this on a proper GPU cuz doing this on CPU is completely shit 😂, I even tried on my 750Ti on my server, but the 2GB of vram was not enough 😭.

 # Some results: